ecasilla/Static-Website/README.md

 generated/views/.html

 ####For vendor and fonts
-It doesnt do any compliation of the files just copys them into the generated directory
+It doesn't do any compliation of the files just copys them into a generated directory

 This is where your static files will live